psosnin/obsidian-banyan/README.md

 - Click the icon in the left sidebar, or use `Ctrl/Cmd + P` command to open the note panel

 ### Add New Notes
-- In the desktop panel, there's an editing area for adding card notes where you can fill in content and tags to create notes.
+- In the desktop panel, you can create notes via the editor area.
 - Click the bulb icon in the left sidebar, or use the `Ctrl/Cmd + P` command to open a new note.
 - Notes work just like regular Obsidian notes, but there are 2 additional properties:
     - The `tags` field, where you can input tags, or you can add tags in the note body - they will all appear in the tag line of the card view.